 How I’ve kept learning… I am a member of the American Association of Sexuality Educators, Counselors, and Therapists as well as the American Association of Marriage and Family Therapists.
 I’m a Board Approved Supervisor, and am always on the lookout for trainings in trauma-based interventions, sex therapy, and LGBTQIA issues.

 Who do I work with?
-I work with adolescents and teenagers (12+), young adults, adults, and middle age folks and am able to provide individual, family, and couples therapy.
+I work with teens (12+), young adults, adults, and middle age folks.
+I mostly see individuals and couples.

 My impacting identities are… I am queer and a Highly Sensitive Person.